 Virginia Performs shows you how the state is doing in areas that affect the quality of life for you and your family.
-Explore these pages (main menu above) to learn more about the Commonwealth's performance from region to region and compared to other states.
+Explore these pages (horizontal main menu above) to learn more about Virginia's performance from region to region and compared to other states.
 For more data about your own community, you can explore our regional and locality performance maps.
 You can also see how Virginia state government is working on your behalf on our Agency Planning and Performance pages.

 Measuring What Matters

 2015 marked the 2nd consecutive year that average per capita income has risen in the state; even better, the increase from 2014's average rose by more than 3 percent -- the biggest year-over-year jump in at least a decade.
 At the same time, Virginia's average job growth rate in 2015 was 2.2 percent, reversing three consecutive years of declining growth.